skalca/freddie/README.md

 * fast execution of workflows by maintaining a pool of already running instances of KNIME platform
 * executing a workflow on a specific version of KNIME platform by creating an execution environments

-## Is Freddie a replacement for the [original KNIME server](https://www.knime.com/knime-server)?
+## Is Freddie a replacement for the original KNIME Server?

 Absolutely not!
 It was never meant to be one.
-The original KNIME server (henceforth known as the ‘[KNIME Server](https://www.knime.com/knime-server)’) has many more features and is more integrated into KNIME than Freddie.
+The original KNIME server (henceforth known as the ‘KNIME Server’) has many more features and is more integrated into KNIME than Freddie.
 Besides, Freddie runs workflows as a batch job and KNIME Server uses additional plugins.
 Freddie is a separate product from the analytics platform and should be used as such.

 **TL;DR**: if you are a multimillion dollar company whose business success relies on the KNIME products you should certainly buy a KNIME Server because it is more stable, more feature packed and comes with support.
 If you are an individual who needs a simple KNIME executor and cannot afford a full KNIME Server, please give Freddie a try.